-This past year, Berkeley Social Welfare launched a series of presentations aiming to examine the “Grand Challenges in Social Work.”
+Berkeley Social Welfare has engaged in a series of presentations aiming to examine the “Grand Challenges in Social Work.”

 Initiated by Dean Jeffrey Edleson as part of a national effort being led by the American Academy of Social Work and Social Welfare, the purpose of the Grand Challenges events are to facilitate a dialogue among social welfare scholars in identifying the pressing issues facing the social work profession and the larger community in the coming decade and beyond.
 The determination of these challenges will help schools of social work throughout the country in shaping curriculum and scholarship to meet the emerging demands of the field.